Skip to main content

 Sonic the Hedgehog 4: Episode II has received neutral reviews from players and neutral reviews from critics.
 Most players liked this game for its gameplay but disliked it for its grinding.

-Sonic the Hedgehog 4: Episode II is a single player game with local co-op support.
+Sonic the Hedgehog 4: Episode II is a single player game with multiplayer and local co-op support.

-Similar games include SONIC THE HEDGEHOG 4 Episode I, SONIC SUPERSTARS, Sonic Forces, Sonic Lost World, Sonic Generations and others.
+Similar games include SONIC THE HEDGEHOG 4 Episode I, SONIC SUPERSTARS, Sonic Forces, Sonic Lost World, Sonic CD and others.